-Each student will receive an Entrance Interview prior to the release of these funds, usually during Orientation Week.
-For students apply for, or requesting, financial aid at or beyond the midpoint of their academic year, financial aid eligibility for living expenses will be determined based on the number of months remaining in the academic year plus unpaid tuition that is not covered by another source.
+Each student must complete an online Entrance Counseling Session at www.dl.ed.gov/borrower/CounselingSessions.do prior to the release of these funds.
+Each student must also complete a Direct Stafford loan Master Promissory Note (MPN) and a Direct GraduatePlus loan MPN online at https//:dlenote.ed.gov/empn/index.jsp in order to receive funds from these programs.
+For students applying for, or requesting, financial aid at or beyond the midpoint of their academic year, financial aid eligibility for living expenses will be determined based on the number of months remaining in the academic year plus unpaid tuition that is not covered by another source.